-By creating iconic sculptures that define place, world-renowned artist April Wagner expands our definition of what is possible.
-Her intimate, visceral sculpting of molten glass distills its essence as a liquid, capturing fluid beauty and inviting us into a conversation of discovery.
-April’s passion for clean design and superior craftsmanship challenges are perception of what glass is and what it can do.
+By creating iconic sculptures that define place, world-renowned artist April Wagner expands the definition of what is possible.
+Her intimate, visceral sculpting of molten glass distills its essence as a liquid, capturing fluid beauty, and inviting us into a conversation of discovery.
+April’s passion for clean design and superior craftsmanship challenges our perceptions of what glass is and what it can do.
 Using influences from nature to inform the direction of these sculpted conversations, she is continually exploring new and exquisite visions of transformation.

-April began working with glass in 1992 while earning a Bachelor of Fine Arts in Glass degree from the College for Creative Studies.
-April’s work is featured prominently in numerous prestigious and international collections.
-She has served on boards for the Detroit Institute of Arts, College for Creative Studies, and the Michigan Humane board.
+April’s work is featured prominently in numerous prestigious public and private collections.
+She has served on boards for the Detroit Institute of Arts, College for Creative Studies, and currently on the Michigan Humane board.
 She is the proud caretaker/human servant of two domestic and four feral cats.

 Using influences from nature, I create hand-blown and solid sculpted glass elements in an organic, free-form manner referencing shapes that we all understand, extracting the essence, not to imitate or replicate the thing, but to capture the feeling of the thing.
 Using smaller pieces assembled into larger sculptures, I investigate relationships, looking at the individual in relation to the group, and studying how relationships change in conjunction with color, scale, and placement, much like how our roles in society change as we are labeled by family or community, or as we evolve and grow on our journey.